This chapter assumes, that you have read chapter Basic Concepts.

 The LDAP tab in the

-Settings section lets you configure an LDAP server
+Users and Roles section lets you configure an LDAP server

 and define mappings for LDAP groups to roles within the Analysis

 The figures below illustrate options of a possible LDAP configuration.

 As described in Cases and Log Processing, the Analysis Cockpit is able to forward logs to a SIEM system in case this particular log line was added automatically to a case with the type "Incident".